sandesh300/Javascript-Projects/README.md

    - *Description:* An application that fetches movie data from an API and displays information about movies.
    - *Technologies:* HTML, CSS, JavaScript, Movies-API

+5. **Weather App API**
+   - *Description:* An application that fetches weather data from an API and displays information about weather.
+   - *Technologies:* HTML, CSS, JavaScript, Weather-API

 ## Setup Instructions

 1. Clone the repository to your local machine: